TuringTrain/lyrics_segmentation/README.md

-## Lyrics Segmentation: Textual Macrostructure Detection using Convolutions @ COLING2018
+# Lyrics Segmentation using Convolutions

-This repository contains all the code needed to run and reproduce results reported in our COLING2018 paper
+This repository contains all the code needed to run and reproduce results reported in our COLING2018 paper.

-### Abstract
+## Abstract

 Lyrics contain repeated patterns that are correlated with the repetitions found in the music they accompany.
 Repetitions in song texts